-The Sunday service begins at 10:30 in the Santuary.
+The Sunday service begins at 12:00 in the Santuary (after the 11:00 Coffee/Conversation in the Chalice Center).
 This service last about 60 minutes.
 The service includes hymns, prayers, readings, inspirational music, and a sermon delivered by our Minister.
 Readings and prayers are taken from all the world's religious traditions.
 Dress is casual.
 Please visit our Photos page.

 After the Sunday service visitors are invited to join us for lunch at a local restaurant.
 On the fifth Sunday of the month we have a pot luck meal after the service.
 There is always plenty to share if you are not able to bring a dish.

 Worship (v.) to ascribe worth or value to